Hidayathamir/logrusy/README.md

 #### Rotation

-Log rotation is not provided with Logrus.
+Log rotation is not provided with logrusy.
 Log rotation should be done by an external program (like `logrotate(8)`) that can compress and delete old log entries.
 It should not be a feature of the application-level logger.